 Casino USA podcasts can be found on IHEART Radio, Tunein Radio, Stitcher Radio, Spreaker Radio, MyTuner Radio, ITunes Store, Google Play, and this website on our podcast page.

-ALERT…ALERT…ALERT… SEASON II: On February 16, 2017, Casino USA’S Season II of podcasts begins with our report of our casino odyssey to Southern Indiana.
-By that time we will have stayed and played in 3 casino resorts in 6 days: The Hollywood Casino at Lawrenceburg, The Rising Star Casino in Rising Sun, and the Belterra Casino in Florence, Indiana.
+Our journey and casino odyssey to Southern Indiana found us playing craps in 3 casino resorts in 6 days: The Hollywood Casino at Lawrenceburg, The Rising Star Casino in Rising Sun, and the Belterra Casino in Florence, Indiana.
 All three of these casino resorts are rather special, and most gamblers in this area of Southern Indiana and across the Ohio river in Kentucky play at all three casinos, often depending on the special promotions that they are offering.

 To review the 5 craps betting strategies employed on this trip (podcast Episode # 12), see the podcast content overview on page 1 of this website.